 Generally speaking, all employers in New York State are required to purchase workers’ compensation insurance and may not charge their employees for the coverage.
 Like other bureaucratic systems, workers’ comp can be complicated and confusing to navigate.
 This is why having an experienced workers’ comp attorney assisting you is invaluable.

-When you contact us, you will find that Frank Dito has comprehensive knowledge of New York workers’ compensation.
+When you contact us, you will find that Frank Dito, Jr. has comprehensive knowledge of New York workers’ compensation.
 We will be able to answer all of your questions regarding what makes you eligible for benefits, how benefits are calculated, and how long you can count on them to last.

 The Benefits and Drawbacks of Workers’ Compensation

 The first important thing to know about workers’ comp is that you are entitled to receive these benefits no matter how you were injured at your workplace.
-Whether you suffered harm due to the negligence of your employer or were hurt as a result of your own carelessness, workers’ comp is a no-fault compensation designed to provide you with funds while you heal.
-The only catch is that by taking advantage of these benefits you give up your right to sue your employer in all but exceptional cases.
+Whether you suffered harm due to the negligence of your employer or were hurt as a result of your own carelessness, workers’ comp is a no-fault compensation designed to provide you with medical treatment and weekly cash benefits while you heal.
+These benefits are given to you under New York State law, however, the law prevents you from suing your employer in all but exceptional cases.

 What Workers’ Compensation Benefits Cover

 If an injury sustained on the job, or an illness contracted there, is preventing you from working, workers’ comp may provide the following:

 - Weekly cash disability benefits equal to two-thirds of your average weekly wage, including all earnings (regular wages, overtime, and bonuses).
 The maximum weekly cash benefit as of 10/19/2022 is $1,125.26.